ivan-guerra/programmador.com/content/posts/digital-image-steganography.md

 | G       | 0x78  |
 | B       | 0xFF  |

-The merge operation would have us take the most significant hex digit (i.e., 4-bits) of the secret pixel and place them as the **least significant** hex digit of the cover image (the highlighted hex digits in the table below).
-The merged pixel would then look like:
+The merge operation has you take the most significant hex digit (that is, 4-bits) of the secret pixel and place them as the **least significant** hex digit of the cover image (highlighted below).
+The merged pixel would then look
+like:

 | Channel | Value     |
 |---------|-----------|